atch2203/blog/src/content/blog/8bit computer.md

 Once you are done, you should have the following parts:

-## Addendum: designing the computer, instrucitcontrol signals, and debugging
+## Addendum: designing the computer, instructions/control signals, and debugging

 Debugging/testing
 ![[20241117_145416.jpg]]